-For the Financial Year ended 31st March, 2020 [Under Section 204(1) of the Companies Act, 2013 and Rule No. 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014]
+For the Financial Year ended 31st March, 2021 [Under Section 204(1) of the Companies Act, 2013 and Rule No. 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014]

-To,

-The Members,

-Dutron Polymers Limited

-Dutron House, Nr Mithakhali Underbridge

-Navrangpura, Ahmedabad - 380 009
+To, The Members, Dutron Polymers Limited Dutron House, Nr Mithakhali Underbridge Navrangpura, Ahmedabad - 380 009

 I have conducted a secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by M/s.
-DUTRON POLYMERS LIMITED (CIN: L25209GJ1981PLC00478) (hereinafter called "the Company") during the financial year from 1st April, 2019 to 31st March, 2020 ("the year" / "audit report" / "period under review").

-The Secretarial Audit was conducted in a manner that provided me a reasonable basis for evaluating the Company's corporate conducts/statutory compliances and expressing my opinion thereon.
+DUTRON POLYMERS LIMITED (CIN: L25209GJ1981PLC00478) (hereinafter called "the Company") during the financial year from 1st April, 2020 to 31st March, 2021 ("the year" / "audit report" / "period under review").
+The Secretarial Audit was conducted in a manner that provided me with a reasonable basis for evaluating the Company's corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on my verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that in my opinion, the Company has, during the audit period ended on 31st March, 2020, complied with the statutory provisions listed hereunder and also that the Company has proper board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter.
+Based on my verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of the secretarial audit, I hereby report that in my opinion, the Company has, during the audit period ended on 31.03.2021, complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter;

-I have examined the books, papers, minute books, forms, return filed and other records maintained by the Company for the financial year ended 31st March, 2020 according to the provisions of:
+I have examined the books, papers, minute books, forms, return filed and other records maintained by the Company for the financial year ended 31st March, 2021 according to the provision of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the regulations and by-laws framed thereunder; - (iv) The Foreign Exchange Management Act, 1999 to the extent applicable in respect of Foreign Direct Investment and Overseas Direct Investment: - (v) The Following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') to the extent applicable to the Company: - (a) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (b) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (d) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulation, 2008; (Not Applicable to the Company during Audit period) - (e) The Securities and Exchange Board of India (Registrars to an issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act, dealing with client; The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (f) The Securities and Exchange Board of India (Share based Employee Benefits) Regulations, 2014 (Not applicable to the Company during audit period); - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009 (Not applicable to the Company during audit period); and - (h) The Securities and Exchange Board of India (Buy Back of Securities) Regulations, 1998.
+- (i) The Companies Act, 2013 (the Act) and the Rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made thereunder; - (iii) The Depositories Act, 1996 and the regulations and bye-laws framed thereunder; - (iv) The Foreign Exchange Management Act, 1999 to the extent applicable in respect of Foreign Direct Investment and Overseas Direct Investment. - (v) The Following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') to the extent applicable to the Company: - (a) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (b) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (d) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulation, 2008; (Not Applicable to the Company during the Audit period) - (e) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act, dealing with a client; The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (f) The Securities and Exchange Board of India (Share-based Employee Benefits) Regulations, 2014; (Not Applicable to the Company during the Audit period) - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; (Not Applicable to the Company during Audit period) and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998;